OgulcanUnveren/ThirtyOneCall/README.md

 # ThirtyOneCall
-Simple One to One Video Call application with WebRTC and NodeJS,works with one link.
+Simple One to One Video Call application with WebRTC and NodeJS

 ## Features
 Video and audio call with webcam,socket chat